DaveBackus/Data_Bootcamp_Book/intro.md

 **Make friends.**  Coding is hard to do on your own.
 A second pair of eyes is indespensible.
 So work with friends, and make new friends who know how to code.
 Intense coding sessions are a great way to develop relationships.

-**Work on your Google fu.**  You will find that many of your questions have been asked before -- and answered.
+**Work on your Google fu.**  You will find that many of your questions have been asked before.
+Even beter, many they've been answered.
 One way to find them:  Google something like "python [problem]."
 There are answers in lots of places, but the best one is [Stack Overflow](http://stackoverflow.com/questions/tagged/python).

+**Be patient.** We know, it's easier to say than do, but it pays to take your time.
+Coding in a hurry is a recipe for frustration and failure.

 **Ask for help.**  If you get stuck, ask for help -- from friends, from your Bootcamp classmates (post a problem), or from us (the teachers of the course).

 ## Our plan

 **Leap in.** We start quickly, which will seem like being dumped in a foreign country where you don't understand the language.
 We do that so we can get to the things that interest us:  applications to data analysis.
-That means that the work load is heaviest at the start.
+That means **the work load is heaviest at the start**.
 Don't panic, the pace will slow down after the first 4-6 chapters -- and you'll learn a lot in the meantime.

 **Stress the basics.**  We think once you understand the basics of Python, you'll be in a good position to work out special cases on your own.
 Plus that allows us to strip out a bunch of confusing detail, which we think is good for everyone.